-- The Animal Welfare Officers support in-house training courses in the field of animal welfare and animal experimentation.
+- The Animal Welfare Officers, the 3R coordinator and the biostatistician support in-house training courses in the field of animal welfare, animal experimentation, 3R or experimental design/statistics.

-- Please send your inquiries about internal training courses directly to the Animal Welfare Officers.
+- Please send your inquiries about internal training courses to the Animal Welfare Officers.

 Individuals working with experimental animals must undergo special education and training

 All persons carrying out or supervising animal experiments must pass the mandatory training to gain expertise and practical skills required to handle and breed experimental animals in a responsible manner and with due care and consideration.

 Ususally, experimenters must attend and pass the LTK Module 1 (or a different FELASA Cat.
 B accredited course) before starting experimental work with animals.

 Individuals with a special education, e.g., veterinarians, need to attend the entire course only in case they work with animal species they have not routinely worked with during their education as a veterinarian.
 In all other cases, veterinarians must attend the parts of the course covering ethics (E), legislation (G) and alternative methods, 3Rs principle (A) or a separate EGA course.